ethersphere/swarm-guide/contents/architecture.rst

 Web3 services
 -----------------

-On top of a storage solution outlined so far, swarm offers various services of a web3 stack needed to build decentralised realtime interactive web applications.
+On top of a storage solution outlined so far, Swarm offers various services of a web3 stack needed to build decentralised realtime interactive web applications.

 POC3
 * pss node-to-node messaging: (basis for higher-level communication  platforms like forum, reddit)
 * mru (mutable resource updates) implement fast, cheap and restrictions

 POC4
-* swarm database services
+* Swarm database services
 * swap, swear and swindle games: payment channel network and standardised service-level agreements for decentralied new